emTr0/Solana-and-Rust-dApp-Project---Daft-Punk-GIFs/README.md

 # Solana and Rust dApp Project: Share Daft Punk GIFs

-Learned and created with Solana and Rust.
+Based on a [buildspace](https://buildspace.so/) project where I learned and created with Solana and Rust.
 Wrote and deployed a Solana program which connects to a React web3 app that anyone with a Solana wallet can interact with.

 Web3 client available at [gif-portal-starter.emtr0.repl.co](https://gif-portal-starter.emtr0.repl.co/).